-A 2020 ESPGHAN document (14) and a 2020 meta-analysis (28) based on 29 RCTs provided low- to very low-quality evidence that S boulardii reduced the duration of diarrhea (23 RCTs, n = 3450, mean difference -1.06 day, 95% CI -1.32 to -0.79; high heterogeneity); reduced duration of hospitalization (8 RCTs, n = 999, mean difference -0.85 day, 95% CI-1.35 to -0.34; high heterogeneity), and risk of diarrhea on day 2 to day 7.
+A 2020 ESPGHAN document (1) and a 2020 meta-analysis (27) based on 29 RCTs provided low- to very low-quality evidence that S boulardii reduced the duration of diarrhea (23 RCTs, n = 3450, MD -1.06 day, 95% CI: -1.32 to -0.79; high heterogeneity); reduced duration of hospitalization (8 RCTs, n = 999, MD -0.85 day, 95% CI: -1.35 to -0.34; high heterogeneity), and risk of diarrhea on day 2 to day 7.

-Since these publications, two new RCTs examining effects of S boulardii versus placebo or only oral rehydration solution (ORS) have been published.
-In the study by Mourey et al. (29), 100 children aged 3-36 months with acute diarrhea were randomly allocated to the S boulardii CNCM I-3799 group (at a daily dose of 5 billion CFU twice daily) or to the placebo group for 5 days.
-The time to recovery from diarrhea was significantly shorter in the probiotic group compared with the placebo group (66 ± 12 h vs. 95 ± 18 h, respectively, P = 0.0001).
-Faster remission in the probiotic group was also demonstrated by a shorter time before the first episode of semisolid stool (-23.5 h, MD -8 h [-32 to -16], P = 0.0001) and the faster normalization of stool consistency.
+Since these publications, 2 new RCTs examining effects of S boulardii versus placebo or only oral rehydration solution (ORS) have been published.
+In the study by Mourey et al (28), 100 children aged 3 to 36 months with acute diarrhea were randomly allocated to the S boulardii CNCM I-3799 group (at a daily dose of 5 billion CFU twice daily) or to the placebo group for 5 days.
+The time to recovery from diarrhea was significantly shorter in the probiotic group compared with the placebo group (66 ± 12 hours vs 95 ± 18 hours, respectively, P = 0.0001).
+Faster remission in the probiotic group was also demonstrated by a shorter time before the first episode of semisolid stool [-23.5 hours, MD -8 hours (-32 to -16), P = 0.0001] and the faster normalization of stool consistency.

-In the second trial, 200 children were allocated to two equal groups receiving S boulardii (250-500 mg daily, for 5 days) in addition to ORS or ORS only.

-Outcome was assessed in terms of duration of diarrhea and improvement in the number of stools per day on the 5th day of presentation.
-Improvement was higher in the S boulardii group compared with the control group (92/100 [92%] vs. 71/100 [71%], respectively) (30).
+In the second trial, 200 children were allocated to 2 equal groups receiving S boulardii (250-500 mg daily, for 5 days) in addition to ORS or ORS only.
+Outcome was assessed in terms of duration of diarrhea and improvement in the number of stools per day on the fifth day of presentation.
+Improvement was higher in the S boulardii group compared with the control group [92/100 (92%) vs 71/100 (71%), respectively] (29).
 Two other reports were comparative studies between S boulardii and Lactobacillus sporogenes or a multispecies probiotic product in children with acute gastroenteritis.
-Despite both studies showing superior efficacy of S boulardii in regard to frequency and duration of diarrhea, they were not considered because no placebo arm was included (31, 32).
-In addition, a recent network meta-analysis identified S boulardii as the most effective probiotic strain in reducing the duration of diarrhea compared to placebo, based on moderate evidence (21).
+Despite both studies showing superior efficacy of S boulardii in regard to frequency and duration of diarrhea, they were not considered because no placebo arm was included (30,31).

+In addition, a recent network meta-analysis identified S boulardii as the most effective probiotic strain in reducing the duration of diarrhea compared to placebo, based on moderate evidence (20).

-HCPs may recommend S boulardii (at a dose of 250-750 mg/day, for 5-7 days) for the management of acute gastroenteritis in children, since there is evidence of reduced duration of diarrhea.
+- HCPs may recommend S boulardii (at a dose of 250-750 mg/day, for 5-7 days) for the management of acute gastroenteritis in children, since there is evidence of reduced duration of diarrhea.

-Certainty of evidence: Low
+- Certainty of evidence: Low.

+- Grade of recommendation: Weak.